 How do you find out what your employees want?
 By asking them.
 Your employees want feedback, but they also want to be able to give feedback in a way that prevents them from feeling like they will lose their job.
 Who in your company has this power to make an employee feel comfortable in an open and honest two-way communication without retaliation?
 Their manager.

-Strong leadership is crucial
+Strong leadership is crucial for employee motivation

 There is saying that states “A bad boss can take a good staff and destroy it, causing the best employees to flee and the remainder to lose all motivation.”
 No matter how much your job pays or how good the benefits are, if you have a bad boss you just want to leave.